Marriage license applications can be obtained at either:

 - A witness who is over the age of 18 and is not that person's parent or guardian & knows both parties & is willing to sign an affidavit.

-- Witness, Parent, Bride & Groom all need to be present at time of application & must show valid identification
+- Witness, parent and applicants must to be present at the time of application & must show valid identification

 ** Remember the license is not valid until 3 days after is has been issued (unless you request a waiver of the waiting period).
 It will remain valid for 60 days following the effective date (the expiration date is shown in block #25 on the marriage license).